 By choosing recycled items and supporting recycling, we can reduce energy consumption, direct emissions, and waste.
-Recycling reduces the collective need for virgin materials, which in turn translates to less use of fossil fuels for converting raw materials.
+Recycling reduces the collective need for virgin materials, translating to less use of fossil fuels for converting raw materials.

 When examining recycling and waste, there are also clear climate benefits.
 Instead of trashing our recyclable products, we can send them to recycling companies to reduce the trash in landfills.

 Due to the anaerobic decomposition in landfills, methane gas becomes released into the environment.
 Methane accounts for 25% of greenhouse gases worldwide.
-It is over 25 times more potent at trapping heat in the atmosphere compared with the carbon dioxide equivalent.
+It is over 25 times more potent at trapping atmospheric heat than the carbon dioxide equivalent.
 Reducing waste and enhancing recycling programs can help mitigate the damaging effects of greenhouse gases and the climate crisis.

 The effects of reducing energy use and minimizing resource usage help sustainable endeavors.
 For example, according to the Environmental Protection Agency (EPA), composting, recycling, and reducing municipal solid waste in 2018 led to saving over 193 million metric tons of CO24.
 The organization compared this with the emissions we would curb by removing about 42 million vehicles from the roads.

 We can also understand the usefulness of recycling in specific instances.
-Recycled aluminum cans use 95% less energy when we compare them to the energy manufacturers need to transform bauxite ore.
+Recycled aluminum cans use 95% less energy when compared to the energy manufacturers need to transform bauxite ore.
 When manufacturers create recycled paper products from 60% and 100% recycled fiber3, this can save 20% and 80% energy, respectively.

 We can further break down the usefulness of recycling.
-There are two main ways this procedure helps mitigate the effects of climate change.
+There are two main ways this procedure helps in reducing greenhouse gas emissions and mitigating the effects of climate change.
 Recycling:

 Dependence on raw materials leads to the extraction of resources and large energy consumption.
 For instance, we derive plastics from petrochemicals.
 This leads to manufacturers depending on fossil fuels for production.

-Each time manufacturers convert virgin materials to new items; the procedure requires a ton of energy.
+Each time manufacturers convert virgin materials to new items, the procedure requires a ton of energy.
 This goes into extracting and processing on the producer’s end.
-Apart from extractions and conversion, the transportation of these new materials also requires fossil fuels.
+Apart from extractions and conversion, transporting these new materials requires fossil fuels.
 These fuels further add to the amount of toxic gases in the atmosphere.

-When people demand recycled products and companies comply with this, it ensures a collective effort for change.
+When people demand recycled products and companies comply, it ensures a collective effort for change.
 Going for recycled items means less energy and less toxicity.